Updated: Apr 12

 If you want your clothes, shoes and accessories to pop out, then glass can be used.
 Glass reflects more light that is why it lightens & brightens up the space.
 If you don't want to go with clear glass, you can choose frosted glass and opaque or even tinted glass.

-Metal finishes are applied on iron and steel wardrobes to provide aesthetics, reduce the surface roughness and to increase durability.
-Metal finishes are provided by plating, brushing, polishing, grinding, heat treating and blasting etc.
+Metal finishes are applied on iron and steel wardrobes to provide aesthetics, reduce surface roughness and increase durability.
+Metal finishes are provided by plating, brushing, polishing, grinding, heat-treating and blasting etc.

-fabric can also be applied on the wardrobes.
-Sometimes designers use foam and fabric on wardrobes when they design rooms or spaces for small kids to make these more safe.
-Except kids room, it can be used anywhere, the results are totally exhilarating.
+Sometimes designers use foam and fabric on wardrobes when they design rooms or spaces for small kids to make these safer.
+Except this, the fabric can be sandwiched in two mirrors, for wardrobe doors; the results are totally exhilarating.